CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Experiments

+\textbf{Why Residual-Class Variance?} We adopt MC and RCV because the CE decomposition indicates that reliable predictions should have both high confidence and low residual-class dispersion.
+As shown in Table~\ref{tab:metric-combos}, the MC+RCV pair outperforms variants that add entropy, residual entropy, or margin features, suggesting that these additional handcrafted cues do not improve the current reliability embedding.
+Fig.~\ref{fig:mc-rcv-evolution} provides a visual diagnosis: early predictions with high MC are still widely spread along RCV, while selected samples gradually move toward the high-MC/low-RCV region and concentrate near $(p_j(k'), v_j)=(1,0)$ by late training.
+This explains the limitation of a fixed MC threshold, which can accept high-MC but high-RCV predictions and discard lower-MC but cleaner ones.
+Fig.~\ref{fig:partitioning-comparison} confirms this subset effect: adding B improves mIoU from 78.9 to 79.8, whereas adding C degrades performance, showing that RCV helps recover useful MC$<0.95$ samples and reject unreliable MC$\ge0.95$ samples.

-\textbf{Comparative Analysis of Different Prediction Partitioning Strategies.} To evaluate the robustness of our framework across prediction partitioning strategies (distinguishing high- and low-reliability samples), we compared SVD-based clustering with other clustering methods (e.g., K-means, DBSCAN) and feature-space partitioning approaches (e.g., grid-based, Voronoi partitioning) on the augmented PASCAL VOC 2012 and Cityscapes datasets.
-Experiments were conducted under low-annotation ratios (1/16, 1/8) with consistent hyperparameters (Fig. \ref{fig7}).
-Across settings, SVD-based clustering consistently outperforms alternative partitioning strategies and exhibits stronger robustness to noise and complex feature distributions, effectively separating reliable pseudo-labels and providing stable gains in label-scarce scenarios.
+\textbf{Comparative Analysis of Different Prediction Partitioning Strategies.} To evaluate robustness across prediction partitioning strategies, we compare SVD-based spectral relaxation with thresholding and clustering baselines on VOC augmented with SBD and representative classification benchmarks.
+Results under consistent hyperparameters are summarized in Table~\ref{tab:clustering_comparison}.
+For the clustering baselines, the same two-dimensional reliability embedding $[\log p_j(k'),-g_j(p_j(k'))v_j]$ and the same surrounding training pipeline are retained; only the partitioning module is changed.
+Across settings, SVD-based spectral relaxation consistently outperforms alternative partitioning strategies and shows stronger robustness to noise and complex feature distributions, thereby separating reliable pseudo-labels more effectively and providing stable gains in label-scarce scenarios.